 The idea that upper lips ties are significant and need to be treated seems to originate largely from the United States where dentists perform many of the tongue-tie divisions and increasingly divide upper lip ties at the same time.
 Dentists initially appear to have developed an interest in upper lip tie because it was thought it could predispose babies to dental decay if they continue to breastfeed through the night once teeth come in.
 The tie may act as a pocket where milk can pool and cause decay.
 (E. Kernerman IBCLC, Live Tongue-tie Webinar, 3/4/14).
 However, again we have no research to support the idea that lip tie is associated with dental decay in breastfed babies.

 Not all dentists agree that treating lip ties in babies to prevent future dental problems is a good idea.
 The dental literature describes lip ties as normal anatomy.
-They form in the womb and are mean to be there, unlike tongue-ties which are caused by incomplete separation of the tongue from the floor of the mouth.
+They form in the womb and are meant to be there and hold space for when the larger adult front teeth come in.
 Associate Professor Angus Cameron from the Sydney Tongue-tie Clinic in Australia has this to say about lip tie division in babies on his website http://sydneytonguetie.com.au/#about :

 There are also suggestions that lip ties may cause speech issues.
 I have not seen any research to back this up or found any speech therapists who feel they are significant in terms of speech.

-Here is a link to an article I wrote in 2016 which provides more detail on this issue: lip-tie-article
+Here is a link to an article I originally wrote in 2016 and the updated in 2022 which provides more detail on this issue: lip tie article

 Dr Alison Hazelbaker also has some interesting information on this issue here: http://www.alisonhazelbaker.com/blog/